CSUSBIndependentStudy/centos/BASE.md

 Complete the subsequent screens.

-When installation is complete, remove the CD from the drive and reboot.
+When installation is complete, remove the DVD from the drive and reboot.

 Log in as root.